NBCK99/bodygame/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-If you have questions, feel free to email me at hymanator93@gmail.com
+If you have questions, feel free to email me at hymanator93@gmail.com, or open an issue on this github repo.